Audiology Department - Townsville Hospital and Health Service

 Research projects conducted at the Audiology department

-- Evaluation of wideband absorbance funded by New Technology Funding and Evaluation Program (NTFEP).
+- Evaluation of wideband absorbance funded by New Technology Funding and Evaluation Program (NTFEP),Clinical access and redesign Unit, Department of Health (2015-17).

-- Identification of middle ear dysfunction in infants funded by Healthy Hearing program and NHMRC.
+- Identification of middle ear dysfunction in infants funded by Healthy Hearing program (Department of Health)

-- Sweep frequency impedance measurements in infants funded by Health Practitioner Research scheme.
+- Sweep frequency impedance measurements in infants funded by Health Practitioner Research Scheme, Department of Health (2010).

-- Developmental of clinical norms for 1000 Hz tympanometry in infants in diagnosing middle ear pathologies by Private Practice Trust fund.
+- Developmental of clinical norms for 1000 Hz tympanometry in infants in diagnosing middle ear pathologies by Private Practice Trust fund (2009).

-- Screening and diagnostic test evaluation program (STEP): Exploring the test performance of automatic screening tympanometry test funded by Allied Health Research scheme.
+- Screening and diagnostic test evaluation program (STEP): Exploring the test performance of automatic screening tympanometry test funded by Allied Health Research scheme (2007).

 Publications out of the project